Master Service and Enrollment Agreement

 Both AMS Members and AMS affiliated Clinical Sites (Supervisors) will be required to evaluate each other’s performances and the experiences provided.

 Clinical Block(s) that a Member Approves AND has made a partial or full payment towards, with or without a signed Agreement, are customized products which have been designed and scheduled and reserved only for the Member who paid for them, and immediately submitted for reciprocal approvals by each corresponding Clinical Site.
 As such, these customized Clinical Block(s) products and services are listed as FINAL SALE, and immediately taken off the market for anyone else for enroll, meaning anyone else who requests for the same Clinical Block(s) is rejected.
 Additionally Clinical Block(s) are often scheduled back-to-back for various Members at the same Clinical Sites, therefore any changes will often cause varying degree of disruption to existing schedules.
 AS SUCH, MEMBER AGREES THAT REFUNDS DO NOT APPLY TO FINAL SALE PRODUCTS OR SERVICES SUCH AS CLINICAL BLOCKS, AND THAT HE/SHE IS NOT ENTITLED TO ANY REFUND OR CREDITS OR EXCHANGES IN CASE OF CANCELLATIONS OR NO-SHOWS OR ANY OTHER CHANGES CAUSED BY THE MEMBER, UNLESS EXPRESSLY PERMITTED IN WRITING BY AMS, SUCH AS CONDITIONALLY ENROLLED MEMBERS.
 However we understand that life happens, and unforeseen incidents may disrupt clinical Start Dates and intended residency timeline, so AMS MAY be able to help you keep or reschedule your upcoming CB estimated Start Date(s), or even make other more significant changes (i.e. changes other than Start Date, such as changes made to Specialty, General Vicinity, Product, Weeks, etc.), but that depends on many factors.
-By digitally signing this Agreement, AMS Member acknowledges his/her full understanding of how AMS determines if changes requested by its Members are possible or even feasible (as outlined below), AND agrees to 1) pay any difference in weekly or daily Clinical Site fees (between the previous and new Clinical Site), AND 2) forego any and all promotions or discounts he/she received in association with all line items in the invoice containing the Clinical Block(s) being changed, AND 3) agrees to pay the following corresponding Change Fees prior to AMS working on his/her requested changes 4) agrees that the processing of a change request will halt all approval and processing requirements of a clinical block until the request is completed or dropped, which may result in additional delays to scheduled start dates if requested within 60 days of a clinical start date:
+By digitally signing this Agreement, AMS Member acknowledges his/her full understanding of how AMS determines if changes requested by its Members are possible or even feasible (as outlined below), AND agrees to 1) file a ‘Support Case’ at acmedical.org/support for any change requests, AND 2) pay any difference in weekly or daily Clinical Site fees (between the previous and new Clinical Site), AND 3) forego any and all promotions or discounts he/she received in association with the Clinical Block(s) being changed, AND 4) agrees that filing a ‘Support Case’ for change may halt all approval and processing requirements of affected Clinical Block(s), which may result in additional delays, AND 5) agrees to pay the following Change Fees prior to AMS working on his/her requested changes:

 Controlled Clinical Blocks: Unless prior arrangements have been made between AMS and the Member IN WRITING PRIOR TO ENROLLMENT (not verbal, so make sure you ask for confirmation by AMS in writing, which shows that AMS accepted your enrollment knowing your particular circumstance), the following types of Clinical Blocks are “Controlled”, meaning they are the most unique and rare, hence the most difficult and expensive to change (most likely $250 to $500 or more/change, if even possible): Program Director (PD), Inpatient (IP), Hospitalist (HOSP), Verified (V), Subinternship (SI), Postgraduate Subinternship (PGSI) and ‘For-credit’.
 Therefore, not only are Controlled Clinical Blocks subject to AMS’ standard non-refundable policy as stated above, but despite genuine efforts, AMS may not be able to fulfill a Member’s request for a change (expedite or delay a start date, enroll in another specialty, move to another location) after a Member has enrolled (‘approved’ and ‘paid’) for that Controlled Clinical Block.
 Additionally, a Member enrolled in Controlled Clinical Blocks should not expect an AMS Credit on File (COF, more below) to be issued in any amount in the event that AMS is unable to satisfy a Member’s request for a change.